 - Ensure appropriate treatments for hypoglycaemia are available

-- If patient is prescribed Metformin, see Radiological Procedures with Iodine Containing Contrast
+- See Radiological Procedures with Iodine Containing Contrast

 VENOGRAM